 A registered agent (also known as a resident agent or statutory agent) is a professional service, yourself, or a colleague that accepts tax and legal documents on behalf of your business.

 LLC registered agent is one of the fundamental requirements when you form an LLC.
 The agent can be an individual or a business entity.
-There are number of registered agent services out there to help you with this service.
-Where, ZenBusiness is one of the best services available.
+There are a number of registered agent services out there to help you with this service.
+Where ZenBusiness is one of the best services available.

 Our Featured Registered Agent LLC Services

 If you are a small business owner and planning to be a legal entity such as a limited liability company (LLC) or a corporation, then you must have started preparing Articles of Organization/incorporation, Operating agreements, etc. However, do you know that you will also be needing a registered agent while legitimizing your business?

 Yes, most states require you to nominate a registered agent for the state correspondence on your business’s behalf.
 But what is a registered agent, and whom to appoint?
 This article will help you decide the most appropriate registered agent for your business.

 What is an LLC Registered Agent?